best-practice-and-impact/qa-of-code-guidance/book/principles.md

 More recently, the tools and techniques available to analysts have evolved.
 Open-source tools like [Python](https://www.python.org/) and [R](https://www.r-project.org/) have become available.
-Coupled with version control and software management platforms like [Git](https://git-scm.com/) and Git-services have made it possible to develop automatic, streamlined processes, accompanied by a full audit trail.
+Coupled with version control and software management platforms like [Git](https://git-scm.com/) and Git-services these tools have made it possible to develop automatic, streamlined processes, accompanied by a full audit trail.

 It is essential that we have access to appropriate and up-to-date tools for our analysis.
 In a recent case, use of legacy analytical tools lead to [under-reporting of COVID-19 statistics](https://www.bbc.co.uk/news/technology-54423988).